alexfigliolia/galena/README.md

 /**
  * Priority Update
  *
- * Runs a highest-priority mutation a unit of state.
+ * Runs a highest-priority mutation on a unit of state.
 This method
  * bypasses all batching and scheduling optimizations in Galena.
  * When using `priorityUpdate()` your state changes are immediately
  * propagated to your state subscribers ahead of all scheduled and